2020-2021 Assigned Topics

 Competition Review and Judging Process

-A handy wallet card with the competition due dates for 2020-21 will be posted here once the club calendar for the season is complete.
+A handy wallet card with the competition due dates for 2020-21 may be downloaded here.